VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1936, the first practical helicopter was invented.
-It was the German Focke-Wulf Fw 61.**
+- ⚡ Daily fun fact: **More pollution is emitted from the average home compared to the average car.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">